nerveband/image_sense/README.md

 ### XML Format
 The XML output provides a structured representation of:
+- File information
+  - Original path and filename
+  - New filename (if renamed)
+  - Modified path (if duplicated)
+  - Suggested filename
 - Image metadata
 - Analysis results
 - Technical information